Unit 2 - Practice Quiz

 C. A happy funeral

-D. A field of flowers
+D. A flock of birds

 15 At the end of 'The Whitsun Weddings,' the train journey is compared to a 'shower of arrows'.
 What does this image suggest?